 “We encourage parents to ask their young person what they would do in unlikely circumstances, for example if they were to lose contact with their friends whilst celebrating,” Mr. Knowles advised.

 “We’d suggest to school leavers to organise a meeting point with their friends if they were to lose contact and remember the Encounter Youth volunteers are there to support you,” Mr. Knowles said.

-Schoolies Festival™ attendees can download the Free MAC Schoolies Festival™ App from the App Store or Google Play, which includes a festival map, event and shuttle bus service timetables and road safety tips.
+Schoolies Festival™ attendees can download the Free Schoolies Festival™ App from the App Store or Google Play, which includes a festival map, event and shuttle bus service timetables and road safety tips.